 1665: The Great Plague of London

-In its second recorded appearance, the bubonic plague led to the deaths of 20 percent of London’s population.
+In another devastating appearance, the bubonic plague led to the deaths of 20 percent of London’s population.
 As human death tolls mounted and mass graves appeared, hundreds of thousands of cats and dogs were slaughtered as the possible cause and the disease spread through ports along the Thames.
-The worst of the outbreak tapered off in the fall of 1666, around the same time as another devastating event—the Great Fire of London.
+The worst of the outbreak tapered off in the fall of 1666, around the same time as another destructive event—the Great Fire of London.

 1817: First Cholera Pandemic